-I am a Professor at NC State University in the Electrical and Computer Engineering Department.
-I lead a research program in the areas of RF and millimeter-wave circuits and systems, organized as the iNtegrated Circuits and Systems lab at NCState (iNcs2).
-I also teach graduate classes in analog, radio-frequency (RF), and millimeter-wave integrated circuit design.
-See more info on my bio here.
+Dr. Floyd is the Alton and Mildred Lancaster Professor in Electrical and Computer Engineering at NC State University.
+He leads a research program in the areas of RF and millimeter-wave circuits and systems, organized as the iNtegrated Circuits and Systems lab at NC State (iNcs2 [rhymes with “NCSU”]).
+He also teaches graduate classes in analog, radio-frequency (RF), and millimeter-wave integrated circuit design.
+See more info on his bio here.

 His research interests lie in the general areas of RF and millimeter-wave (mmWave) circuits and systems for wireless communications, imaging, and radar applications.
 Specific research topics include multi-Gb/s silicon phased-array transceivers, N-path filtering techniques, heterogeneous integration, digital beamforming, extreme wideband wireless architectures, mmWave imagers, low-cost radar, multi-function RF arrays, wireless technology for UAVs, and test and calibration of phased arrays.